 Alberta Health Services (AHS) offers a number of resources to members of its Medical Staff.
-This section of the site also provides links to quality and safety resources; clinical guidelines and protocols; Practitioner health and collaboration, Workplace Health and Safety resources, and more.
+This page provides links to quality and safety resources; clinical guidelines and protocols; practitioner health and collaboration, Workplace Health and Safety resources, and more.

 Advocacy is an important component of the doctor-patient relationship and physicians should individually and collectively advocate with their patients.
-Advocacy involves the responsible use of expertise and influence to advance patients health care interest.
+Advocacy involves the responsible use of expertise and influence to advance patients healthcare interest.
+To learn more, visit:

 The AHS Patient Safety Department consists of both provincial and Zone-embedded teams who support operational leadership and clinicians in making care safer for Albertan’s through:

 Across AHS, healthcare providers, medical staff, managers, staff and leaders are committed to safe patient care.
 As professional and careful as we are, sometimes things don’t go as planned.
 Together we are working to develop a culture of safety where our commitment is visible and guided by a just culture.